hvl71/simple-python-app-codespaces/README.md

 # simple-python-app-codespaces

 This repo contain demo code and configuration to illustrate how github codespaces can be used to launch a default dev environment in the cloud.
-How to build a simple python app, containerize it and test it manually
+How to build a simple python app, containerize it and test it manually.

+Lot's of room for improvement.
+That is intentional to keep things simple.
+In later demos I plan on gradually increasing the fanciness factor, while still keeping things simple.
+I'm a strong believer in simplicity whenever possible!

+The below example uses a default codespace devcontainer image somehow.
+So no devcontainer configured explicitly.
+I assume this means it cannot be used as a devcontainer locally.

 ### 1. Open source via Codespaces